 Oil is a driving force in our machines even beyond its use as a fuel.
 Without oil to lubricate joints, many of our machine's parts would wear out quickly.
 That's true of simple machines as well as more complex machinery.

 Many liquid chemicals are used to produce goods such as plastic, paper, and furniture.
 These chemicals can be mixed and separated in machines known as strainers which won't run without them.
-Certain chemicals, like those used by a company called ControlChem Canada Ltd., use these chemicals to manage storm water and waste water treatment.
+Certain chemicals like those chemicals used to manage storm water and waste water treatment.
 The water you drink is clean and pure enough, thanks to some particular chemicals.

 Last but not least in our list, which of course is not exhaustive, is good old H2O.
 Most machines need water in some form to operate, whether it is the sheer power it offers to the operation or as a cooling agent (again, think of your car).